-- 1. We design a comprehensive security evaluation framework for evaluating various complex functionalities offered in modern IoT management platforms.
+- We design a comprehensive security evaluation framework for evaluating various complex functionalities offered in modern IoT management platforms.
 We include tests pertinent to core platform services-connectivity, device, and data management for operating a large number of IoT devices.
-We consider several practical attacker models, including a regular remote attacker, an on-path attacker, and an attacker requiring minor user involvement (e.g., clicking on an attacker-provided link).
-We realize this framework using a carefully-deployed combination of existing tools (in addition to our own scripts), as our tests are performed on live services (albeit on our own test accounts) along with locally-deployable platforms. - 2.
-We apply our framework on 52 selected IoT management platforms of various sizes with a wide range of offered services.
-These include a combination of 42 web-hosted and 10 locally-deployable platforms.
+We consider several practical attacker models, including a regular remote attacker, an on-path attacker, and an attacker requiring minor user involvement (e.g., clicking on an attacker provided link).
+We realize this framework using a carefully-deployed combination of existing tools (in addition to our own scripts), as our tests are performed on live services (albeit on our own test accounts) along with locallydeployable platforms. - 2) We apply our framework on 52 selected IoT management platforms of various sizes, offering a wide-range of services.
 Our analysis uncovered vulnerabilities in 33/52 platforms.
 17/52 platforms were affected by vulnerabilities that could lead to platform-wide attacks affecting all users and all connected devices.
-This indicates that our framework is both applicable (i.e., can handle varying, complex services), and effective (i.e., can detect serious security problems). - 3.
-The unauthorized access vulnerabilities that we found in 9/52 IoT platforms involve key platform features that can be abused to launch serious attacks against service availability, reliability, and billing.
-Such attacks include: arbitrary SIM deactivation, unauthorized Short Message Service (SMS) delivery and forged data submission from IoT devices.
+This indicates that our framework is both applicable (i.e., can handle varying, complex services), and effective (i.e., can detect serious security problems).

-- 4. 13/52 platforms are affected by broken authentication, with varying implications on their services-e.g., full account takeover of any user (in Aeris Neo, AskSensors, Favoriot, MDash, ResIOT, Fogwing, Thingsboard, GlobalM2MSIM), and preventing IoT SIM registration and activation (Hologram, KeepGo and OneSIMCard). - 5.
-A vulnerable trigger-action function (cf. [36]) in TheThings.io grants root access to a Kubernetes container shared across users on the platform, by breaking out of their JavaScript sandbox.
-Missing sandbox implementation for trigger-action function in OpenRemote grants root access to the server to any platform user. - 6.
-16 platforms lack proper input validation checks, making them all vulnerable to XSS attacks, and one (ResIOT's locally-deployable platform) vulnerable to SQL injection.
-On 9 platforms, an adversary can abuse XSS to steal session credentials (browser cookies and login tokens). - We were assigned 11 CVEs (detailed in Appendix B) for vulnerabilities uncovered in locally-deployable platforms.
-Among these, one CVE was rated as critical (score 9.8/10), 3 CVEs rated as high severity (2 CVEs with score 8.8/10 and one CVE with score 7.2/10), and 7 CVEs rated as medium severity (with scores between 4.3/10 and

-6.5/10).
-We also received monetary awards as bounty from two companies (Boodskap and Platform $X^1$ ) along with a certificate of appreciation from Verizon (see Appendix C for excerpts of acknowledgments received from platforms).
+- can be abused to launch serious attacks against service availability, reliability, and billing.
+Such attacks include: arbitrary SIM deactivation, unauthorized Short Message Service (SMS) delivery and forged data submission from IoT devices. - 4) 13/52 platforms are affected by broken authentication, with varying implications on their services-e.g., full account takeover of any user (in Aeris Neo, AskSensors, Favoriot, MDash, ResIOT, Fogwing, Thingsboard, GlobalM2MSIM), and preventing IoT SIM registration and activation (Hologram, KeepGo and OneSIMCard). - 5) A vulnerable trigger-action function (cf. [13]) in TheThings.io grants root access to a Kubernetes container shared across users on the platform, by breaking out of their JavaScript sandbox.
+Missing sandbox implementation for trigger-action function in OpenRemote grants root access to the server to any platform user. - 6) 16 platforms lack proper input validation checks, making them all vulnerable to XSS attacks, and one (ResIOT's locally-deployable platform) vulnerable to SQL injection.
+On 9 platforms, an adversary can abuse XSS to steal session credentials (browser cookies and login tokens). - 7) We were assigned 11 common vulnerabilities and exposures (CVEs) for vulnerabilities uncovered in locally-deployable platforms (see Table IV in Appendix A).
+Among these, one CVE was rated as critical (score 9.8/10), 3 CVEs rated as high severity (2 CVEs with score 8.8/10 and one CVE with score 7.2/10), and 7 CVEs rated as medium severity (with scores between 4.3/10 and 6.5/10).
+We also received monetary awards as bounty from two companies (Boodskap and Platform X1) along with a certificate of appreciation from Verizon.